Photo by Larry Burrows

 In contrast, by allowing s to abbreviate the name “Scott,” Russell assigns sentence (2) the very different logical form

 The first concerns the operation of the Law of Excluded Middle and how this law relates to denoting terms.
 According to one reading of the Law of Excluded Middle, it must be the case that either “The present King of France is bald” is true or “The present King of France is not bald” is true.
 But if so, both sentences appear to entail the existence of a present King of France, clearly an undesirable result.
 Russell's analysis shows how this conclusion can be avoided.
-By appealing to analysis (1′), it follows that there is a way to deny (1) without being committed to the existence of a present King of France, namely by accepting that “It is not the case that there exists a present King of France who is bald” is true.
+By appealing to analysis (1′′), it follows that there is a way to deny (1) without being committed to the existence of a present King of France, namely by changing the scope of the negation operator and thereby accepting that “It is not the case that there exists a present King of France who is bald” is true.

 The second puzzle concerns the Law of Identity as it operates in (so-called) opaque contexts.
 Even though “Scott is the author of Waverley” is true, it does not follow that the two referring terms “Scott” and “the author of Waverley” need be interchangeable in every situation.
 Thus, although “George IV wanted to know whether Scott was the author of Waverley” is true, “George IV wanted to know whether Scott was Scott” is, presumably, false.

-Russell's distinction between the logical forms associated with the use of proper names and definite descriptions shows why this is so.
+Russell's distinction between the logical forms associated with the use of proper names and definite descriptions again shows why this is so.
 To see this we once again let s abbreviate the name “Scott.”
 We also let w abbreviate “Waverley” and A abbreviate the two-place predicate “is the author of.”
 It then follows that the sentence

 is not at all equivalent to the sentence

-(4) ∃x[Axw & ∀y(Ayw → y=x) & x=s].
+(4) ∃x[(Axw & ∀y(Ayw → y=x)) & x=s].